 Employees may seek confidential, professional help with personal or work-related problems through the Employee Assistance Program

-(EAP) of the Department of Personnel.
+(EAP).
 There is no charge for assessment or assistance.
 EAP services are available statewide.

 Training and Development

-Department of Personnel offers a variety of training opportunities to all public sector employees.
+Enterprise Services offers a variety of training opportunities to all public sector employees.
 Employees should contact their department's HR office for further information on training.

-The Department of Personnel offers courses developed especially for current and future leaders and managers.
+Enterprise Services offers courses developed especially for current and future leaders and managers.
 If an employee is interested in taking a leadership course, he or she would need to contact their department’s HR office.

-Department of Personnel has created a tuition reimbursement form that agencies can use for tuition reimbursement requests.
+OFM's HR Division created a tuition reimbursement form that agencies can use for tuition reimbursement requests.
 Agencies must develop their own tuition reimbursement policy.
 Employees need to contact their HR office to learn more about their agency's policy.
 For additional information, see WAC 357-34-030

 Employee Suggestion Program